microsoftgraph/microsoft-graph-comms-samples/Samples/V1.0Samples/AksSamples/teams-recording-bot/docs/test/end-to-end-testing.md

 #### Single call test to check if the bot is recording

-* Run the bot either locally (using ngrok) or deployed to AKS ensuring the compliance policy has been attached to a user to be used for testing.
+* Run the bot either locally (using Ngrok) or deployed to AKS ensuring the compliance policy has been attached to a user to be used for testing.

 * Create a meeting in Teams (simply add a meeting to the calendar using the test user selected)